AdobeDocs/journey-optimizer.en/help/using/administration/object-based-access.md

 >title="Access management labels"
 >abstract="You can limit the access to this campaign based on access labels.
 To add an access limitation, browse to the **Manage access** button at the top of this page.
 Make sure to select only labels you have permission for."

-Object level access control (OLAC) lets you define authorizations to manage data access to a selection of objects:
+The Object level access control (OLAC) capability lets you define authorizations to manage data access to a selection of objects:

 * Journey
 * Campaign